gelbh/hevy-tracker/README.md

 - `clasp open`: Open script in Apps Script editor
 - `clasp version`: Create a new version
 - `clasp deploy`: Deploy a version

-### Development Workflow

-1. Make changes to local files
-2. Test changes locally when possible
-3. Push changes to Apps Script: `clasp push`
-4. Test in the Google Sheets environment
-5. Commit and push to GitHub
-6. Create new version when ready: `clasp version 'Version description'`

 ## Contributing